AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [Integrating Stripe Payment In With Blazor And Aspnet Core](https://remibou.github.io/Integrating-Stripe-payment-in-with-Blazor-and-ASPNET-Core/) September 11, 2018 - Integrating Stripe Payment In With Blazor And Aspnet Core.
 * [Working with the Blazor JavaScript Interop](https://blog.logrocket.com/working-with-the-blazor-javascript-interop-3c2a8d0eb56c) September 5, 2018 - Working with the Blazor JavaScript Interop.
 * [Cutting Edge - Never Mind JavaScript, Here’s Blazor](https://msdn.microsoft.com/magazine/mt829756) September 4, 2018 - Cutting Edge - Never Mind JavaScript, Here’s Blazor, published on Microsoft Magazine.
 * [Web Development - C# in the Browser with Blazor](https://msdn.microsoft.com/fr-fr/magazine/mt829752) September 4, 2018 - Web Development - C# in the Browser with Blazor, published on Microsoft Magazine.